microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Get-MgOrganizationSettingPersonInsight.md

 # Get-MgOrganizationSettingPersonInsight

 ## SYNOPSIS
-Get the properties of an insightsSettings object for displaying or returning people insights in an organization.
+Contains the properties that are configured by an administrator for the visibility of a list of people relevant and working with a user in Microsoft 365.
-To learn how to customize privacy for people insights in an organization, see Customize people insights privacy.
+List peopleInsights returns the settings to display or return people insights in an organization.

 ## SYNTAX